 Really depends on you, but I can see a great street party happening here.
 Why not let them know when the Ceremony is taking place, so everyone can stand in their driveways and help you Celebrate.

-The five-person rule obviously doesn’t apply to your fur-babies, so these guys are extra guests!
-I recently performed an Isolation Wedding where the adorable border collie cross was the best man, with bowtie and all.
+The five-person rule obviously doesn’t apply to your fur babies, so these guys are extra guests!
+I recently performed an Isolation Wedding were the adorable border collie cross was the best man, with bowtie and all.
 If you are getting married at home this is an easy and safe way to include your pets.

 As far as your Ceremony goes, not much has to change really.
-Your wedding script can be exactly the same, or modified if you prefer, you will still say your legal vows as normal and can add in any other personal touches.
-Have a chat to your Celebrant about any fun Iso jokes you want to add (or not) and I am sure they will help you create a Ceremony unique and special for you both.
+Your wedding script can be exactly the same or modified if you prefer, you will still say your legal vows as normal and can add in any other personal touches.
+Have a chat with your Celebrant about any fun Iso jokes you want to add (or not) and I am sure they will help you create a ceremony unique and special for you both.

 You still have three people here (your witnesses and Celebrant) who can help you capture some happy snaps!
 Just make sure everyone has hand sanitiser on the ready and you keep your social distancing in place.

 We can still have a walking down the aisle song (or maybe walking down the driveway?) and play some celebratory music at the end.
 But why not take it up a notch?
 Many local Perth music artists are offering to turn up to your event and sing or play from a distance, or even stream their session online.

 One local Perth music legend James Wilson is offering “The Driveway Sessions” he will turn up and play for you in your driveway or front yard.
 James is a well-known wedding and corporate entertainer.
 He manages to play the guitar, didgeridoo and a range of other instruments while singing all your favourite tunes.

 Not only can you enjoy the music, but so can the rest of your street.
 I think this is a fantastic idea and would also be really great for birthdays and other celebrations which have had to be postponed.